TykTechnologies/tyk-docs-hugo/tyk-docs/content/tyk-sync.md

       --test               Use test publisher, output results to stdio --policies           Specific policies ID selection (optional)
       --apis               Specific api_id's selection (optional)
+      --allow-unsafe-oas   Use Tyk Classic endpoints in Tyk Dashboard API for Tyk OAS APIs (optional)
 ```

 API secret refers to secret use to access your Gateway API or Dashboard API.
 For dashboard users, you can get it from "User" page under “Tyk Dashboard API Access key”.